BANKEX/asset-toolkit/ISAO/README.md

-## WIP.
-Not for production usage.
+# Not for production usage.
 This is still alpha.

 # ISAO Smart Contract

-## About

-This repo contains well tested Ethereum smart contract that is used in the services of BANKEX and also useful for all the people who want to perform their own procedure of asset tokenization.

-#### What is ISAO?
+### What is ISAO?

-ISAO - Initial Smart Asset Offer is the procedure of issuance of security or utility tokens for the assets and is one of the core parts of BANKEX [proof of asset protocol](github or white pare).
-By assets we mean anything that has value or is able to generate cash flow.
-Despite ICO that attracts investments for RnD projects or similar, **ISAO is designed to tokenize the real world's assets**.
+ISAO - Initial Smart Asset Offer is the procedure of issuance of security or utility tokens for the assets and is one of the core parts of BANKEX proof of asset protocol.
+By assets, we mean anything that has value or is able to generate cash flow.
+Full ISAO procedure includes a lot of steps including KYC, Asset Verification, Legal part.
+ISAO smart contract helps to organize very last step of ISAO - issuing, selling, and the distribution of the tokens.

+Nevertheless is designed to be a part of ISAO, that smart contracts can be used in wide range of products including ICO.
+So, fill free to use it in your products.

-#### Supported Features
+### Supported Features

 ISAO Smart contact allows to raise funding on any ERC20 token in several steps, with a different amount of the tokens supply and price on each step of ISAO.
 It also supports the following features:

-- Minimal amount of ETH to become investor
+- A minimal amount of ETH to become an investor
-- Minimal required funding  in order to consider ISAO successful
+- A minimally required funding to consider ISAO successful
 - Funding stairs
-- Money back procedure in case when not enough ETH was raised
+- Money back procedure in the case when not enough ETH was raised
 - Distribution stage
 - Deprecated stage
 - Testing contract

-Smart asset offering occurs in two stages: raising and token distrubution.
-At first stage investors send ether to contract and buy rights to get tokens.
+Smart asset offering occurs in two stages: raising and token distribution.
+At first stage, investors send ether to contract and buy rights to get tokens.
 If the contract does not reach the minimal value of collected ether during raising time, investors can refund their ether back.
 If it reaches, we wait until raising time will be over (or admin switch contract to token distribution mode manually, or it reaches hard cap), after that investors can use their rights and get their tokens.
-You can find detailed description below
+You can find the detailed description below.

 Features to be implemented:

-- Sending of the funds to the owner of the asset rather than to the administrator
+- Sending the funds to the owner of the asset rather than to the administrator
 - Administrator's fee can be set as a fixed amount or an interest

-## Quick Start
+### Quick Start

-You can check demo project [https://isao.staging.bankex.team](https://isao.staging.bankex.team) and see its Github repo.
+You can check demo project [https://isao.staging.bankex.team](https://isao.staging.bankex.team) here.

 If you want to deploy your own contract in the Ethereum test network:

 1) Clone this repo and run `npm install`, also you'll need `truffle` installed globally so check [instructions](https://github.com/trufflesuite/truffle) how to install it.

 2) Register in https://infura.io/ and copy your API KEY.
-It will allows you to deploy the contract to the  Ethereum network without maintaining  the full node.
+It will allow you to deploy the contract to the  Ethereum network without maintaining the full node.

 3) Create .env file in the root folder with the next content: